signgrid-io/terms/TERMS.md

 # SECTION 9 - PAID SERVICES

-Our order process is conducted by Stripe.
-[Stripe.com](http://Stripe.com) is the payment processor for all our subscriptions.
-Stripe provides all customer service inquires.
+Certain aspects of the Service may be provided for a fee.
+Our order process is conducted by our third-party payment processor, Stripe. **When you purchase a license to use our Services, you are purchasing a fixed-term license as described in our End User License Agreement (EULA).
+The fee provides you access to the Services for the specified license term.
+All fees are non-refundable except as required by law.** All customer service inquiries related to billing and payments are handled by Stripe.

 # SECTION 10 - COPYRIGHT INFRINGEMENT